Wild Waikawa

 Wild Waikawa is a restoration project for a 200-hectare area at the head of Boons Valley, Waikawa, near Picton.
 And it's all about bringing people and nature together so both can rejuvenate.

-The project is headed by Nigel Muir and Mish Clark, and together they have developed a nursery on site and since 2020 have grown 20,000 native plants from seed.
-They've planted more than 4,000 native plants (including Rimu, Matai, Nikau, Kahikatea and Totara) and they have an extensive pest control program involving 500 traps.
-They have removed over 1,300 predators from the land already and have also removed thousands of wilding pines and wasp nests.
-After 3 years of hard work, they're starting to observe more birdsong and emerging seedlings throughout the property and are finally believing in what they're doing.
+The project is headed by Nigel Muir and Mish Clark, and together they have developed a nursery on site and since 2020 have planted more than 15,000 native plants (including Rimu, Matai, Nikau, Kahikatea and Totara) and have an extensive pest control program involving 800 traps.
+They have removed over 5,000 predators from the land already and have also removed thousands of wilding pines and wasp nests.
+And after all the years of hard work, they're starting to observe more birdsong and emerging seedlings throughout the property and are finally believing in what they're doing.

-To find out more about Wild Waikawa and what Nige and Mish are up to - click here.
+To find out more about Wild Waikawa and what Nige and Mish are up to, check out their website - Wild Waikawa

 Saving the Whio